pnagasam/dsc180a_capstone_project/README.md

 ```
 To change which country the model should be trained on, whether an urban/rural model should be trained, the percentile cutoffs the model uses for classification, or other training parameters, please consult `config/train.json`.

-To clean all trained models, run:
+To remove all trained models, run:
 ```
 python3 run.py train --clean
 ```